denoland/docs/lint/rules/no-throw-literal.md

 tags: []
 ---

-Disallow throwing literals as exceptions
+Disallow throwing literals as exceptions.

 It is considered good practice to only `throw` the `Error` object itself or an object using the `Error` object as base objects for user-defined exceptions.
 The